Kane County Fourth of July fireworks: food, music and more

 For more information, visit facebook.com/stcharlescountryclub/posts/pfbid02iF5gBuKuXfZeDH5G4V1MdNzUp2qP1zu3jDjocCn6FQmSWYqecMywuHSGjD7M3T98l.

-2. July Fourth Fireworks: The St. Charles Park District will host a fireworks display beginning at dawn Thursday, July 4.
+2. July Fourth Fireworks: The St. Charles Park District will host a fireworks display, with festivities beginning at dawn Thursday, July 4.
 Viewing will be available at Langum Park, 50 Devereaux Way, or Mt.
 St. Mary Park, Prairie Street, east of Illinois Route 31.

 Pottawatomie Park will also be open, featuring its golf course, pool, refreshments, games, sports and more.
 Parks will be open from dawn to 11 p.m.